 - If you’re over the age of 40 and want to have good distance vision and good reading vision, you should consider having PRESBYOND Laser Blended Vision surgery.
 This is only available if you have LASIK surgery performed with the MEL 90 laser.

-- If you’re short sighted and you are exposed to higher risk of eye trauma in your lifestyle, you’re probably better to have SMILE laser eye surgery, because in SMILE surgery there’s no corneal flap, which could get torn off if you had a significant eye injury.
+- If you’re short sighted and are exposed to higher risk of eye trauma in your lifestyle, you’re probably better to have SMILE laser eye surgery.
+In SMILE surgery there’s no corneal flap, which could get torn off if you had a significant eye injury.
 This is particularly relevant to people in the police, armed forces or those who are involved in martial arts and contact sports, where there is an increased risk of eye injuries.

-Basically, both SMILE and LASIK are excellent procedures with good visual outcomes, but one procedure may be preferred over the other depending on your situation.
+Basically, both SMILE and LASIK are excellent procedures with good visual outcomes.
+One procedure may be preferred over the other depending on your situation.

-If you’re interested in hearing more about laser eye surgery and want to know if LASIK would be the right procedure for you, come in for a free laser suitability assessment at the Wellington Eye Centre, or at our Napier, or Nelson clinics.
+If you’re interested in hearing more about laser eye surgery and want to know if LASIK would be the right procedure for you, come in for a free laser suitability assessment at the Wellington Eye Centre.
+We also offer free assessments at our Napier, or Nelson clinics.
 We’ll give you some more information, assess your eyes and determine whether or not laser eye surgery could be the right solution for you.

 SMILE ® and VisuMax ® are registered trademarks of Carl Zeiss Meditec.